 Over six months the Commission will address these questions by drawing on submitted evidence and by engaging with national policymakers and leading experts, businesses and organisations from a range of sectors and industries.
 An open call for evidence has been published.
 The Commission invites all interested parties to share relevant information, ideas and comments that address our four research themes: Assessing the UK economy; Future Challenges and Opportunities; The role of the state, and Learning lessons.

 - Open call for evidence published – Thursday 2nd February.
 Full details here.

 - Launch event – The Commission was formally launched on Monday 6th March at the Royal Society in London.
-Full details of the launch and how to attend will be available soon.
+Full details of the launch are available here.